xiaoxianyu-office/mm/Skills/Triggers.md

 ```

 #### ~onBucket
 Executes the skill when the cow is milked or when an entity is stored in a bucket (axolotl and the other bucketable ones).
+> The associated [@trigger] is the caster itself
 ```yaml
 ANormalCow:
   Type: Cow